Estate (land): The great estates

+Sporting estate

+From the Norman era, hunting had always been a popular pastime with the British royalty and nobility, and dating from the medieval era, land was parcelled off and put aside for the leisurely pursuits of hunting.
+These originated as royal forests and chase land, eventually evolving into deer parks, or sometimes into the Royal Parks if owned by the royal family.
+The ownership of these estates for hunting was in practice strictly restricted until the 19th century when legal changes to game hunting meant the nobility, gentry and other wealthy families could purchase land for the purposes of hunting.
+At the administrative centre of these sporting estates is usually a sporting lodge.
+These are also often known as shooting or hunting estates.

+Other uses

 In modern British English, the term "estate" has been generalised to any large parcel of land under single ownership, such as a housing estate or industrial estate.

 In the United States

 Large country estates were traditionally found in New York's Long Island, and Westchester County, the Philadelphia Main Line, Maine's Bar Harbor on Mount Desert Island, and other affluent East Coast enclaves; and the San Francisco Bay Area, early Beverly Hills, California, Montecito, California, Santa Barbara, California and other affluent West Coast enclaves.
 All these regions had strong traditions of large agricultural, grazing, and productive estates modeled on those in Europe.
 However, by the late 1940s and early 1950s, many of these estates had been demolished and subdivided, in some cases resulting in suburban villages named for the former owners, as in Baxter Estates, New York.

 An important distinction between the United States and England is that "American country estates, unlike English ones, rarely, if ever, supported the house."
 American estates have always been about "the pleasures of land ownership and the opportunity to enjoy active, outdoor pursuits."
 Although some American estates included farms, they were always in support of the larger recreational purpose.

 Today, large houses on lots of at least several acres in size are often referred to as "estates", in a contemporary updating of the word's usage.
 Most contemporary American estates are not large enough to include significant amounts of self-supporting productive agricultural land, and the money for their improvement and maintenance usually comes from fortunes earned in other economic sectors besides agriculture.
 They are distinguished from ordinary middle-class American houses by sheer size, as well as their landscaping, gardens, outbuildings, and most importantly, recreational structures (e.g., tennis courts and swimming pools).
 This usage is the predominant connotation of "estate" in contemporary American English (when not preceded by the word "real"), which is why "industrial estate" sounds like an oxymoron to Americans, as few wealthy persons would deliberately choose to live next to factories.